-Over the course of this program we saw great success both academically and socially.
-Program participants worked on a broad range of literacy and essential skills development through independent and group activities.
-Most notably, program staff observed a significant increase in active youth engagement and participation (which is a major success in and of itself).
-As a direct result of this increased engagement, participants sought out leadership development opportunities such as signing up for cleaning and cooking tasks at the Club as well as opportunities to participate in community events such as the Frank J MacAulay park cleanup.
-These successes can be attributed to our Education Coordinator, who developed and implemented creative and innovative activities designed to foster skills development while also giving youth agency in the process.
-Some examples of program activities include:
+Over the course of this program, participants experience great success both academically and socially.
+Program participants work on a broad range of literacy and essential skills development through independent and group activities.
+Most notably, program staff observe a significant increase in active youth engagement and participation.
+As a direct result of this increased engagement, participants have sought out leadership development opportunities such as signing up for cleaning and cooking tasks at the Club as well as opportunities to participate in community events such as the Frank J MacAulay park cleanup.

 The Egg Drop – A small group activity that helped youth understand the mathematical principles of force and friction while encouraging participants to work together to use using their critical thinking and problem-solving skills to design a protective casing that would help their egg survive the 10-foot drop.

-School Assignments - Participants received one-to-one support to research and complete school assignments such as Heritage Fair projects and homework.
+School Assignments/Homework - Participants receive one-to-one support to research and complete school assignments such as Heritage Fair projects and homework.

-Book Buddies - Mentorship was also incorporated in shared learning activities whereby participants engaged younger Club members to develop literacy skills through our Book Buddies program.
+Book Buddies - Mentorship was is incorporated in shared learning activities whereby participants engage younger Club members to develop literacy skills through our Book Buddies program.

-Boys Council and Girls Circle – This sub-program, developed by the Women’s Network of PEI, was integrated into Power Hour to meet the social and emotional learning needs of the participants.
-Each group met once weekly to actively cultivate a safe and supportive space to explore and discuss relevant issues such as mental health and well-being, bullying, social media, making healthy choices and setting healthy boundaries.
+Boys Council and Girls Circle – This sub-program, developed by the Women’s Network of PEI, is integrated into Power Hour to meet the social and emotional learning needs of the participants.
+Each group meets once weekly to actively cultivate a safe and supportive space to explore and discuss relevant issues such as mental health and well-being, bullying, social media, making healthy choices and setting healthy boundaries.

-Digital Literacy and Research – Program participants were encouraged to bring forward topics for digital research (using Chrome Books and internet access).
-Participants then created art to present their findings.
+Digital Literacy and Research – Program participants are encouraged to bring forward topics for digital research (using Chrome Books and internet access).
+Participants create art to present their findings.
 Some of these topics included Physiology and Anatomy and Space Exploration.

-“Dot–mocracy” – Used as a tool to teach civic literacy, the “dot-mocracy” process allowed participants to brainstorm ideas for group activities and research projects.
-These ideas were then discussed at the group level and posted in the classroom.
-Participants were then given dot shaped stickers and allowed a “vote” whereby they placed their sticker next to the topic they wanted to learn more about.
-Some of the topics that won the vote were cooking/baking, gardening and science experiments.
+“Dot–mocracy” – Used as a tool to teach civic literacy, the “dot-mocracy” process allows participants to brainstorm ideas for group activities and research projects.
+These ideas are then discussed at the group level and posted in the classroom.
+Participants are given dot-shaped stickers and allowed a “vote” whereby they placed their sticker next to the topic they wanted to learn more about.

-Haunted Halloween Club – Program participants took the lead to develop, organize and host our annual Halloween party for all Club members.
-Youth worked in small groups to design themed activities which they then facilitated with younger Club members.
-Participants were given the opportunity to learn about financial literacy as they had to work within a fixed budget to procure resources for each planned activity.
+Haunted Halloween Club – Program participants take the lead to develop, organize and host our annual Halloween party for all Club members.
+Youth work in small groups to design themed activities which they then facilitated with younger Club members.
+Participants are given the opportunity to learn about financial literacy as they have to work within a fixed budget to procure resources for each planned activity.

 A total of 18 youth participated directly in weekly Power Hour programming, while 36 other children and youth benefited from bi-weekly mentorship program activities such as Book Buddies and other group holiday celebrations developed, organized and facilitated by Power Hour participants such as Haunted Halloween Club, Winter Carnival and Easter Eggstravaganza.